 Despite the appeal of the intention criterion, some critics have doubted that simply intending something to be art is enough to magically transform it into art.
-For example, if I take my desk with papers and a half-drunk cup of coffee on it, put it in an art gallery with a glass case around it, and call it Teacher's Work Desk - VIII, is it magically transformed into a work of art simply because I intend it to be so ?
+For example, if I take my desk with papers and a half-drunk cup of coffee on it, put it in an art gallery with a glass case around it, and call it Teacher's Work Desk - VIII, is it magically transformed into a work of art simply because I intend it to be so?

-The artist Tracey Emin did something not so different with a work called My Bed, which was exhibited at the Turner Prize exhibition in London in 1999, and which consists of an unmade bed with packets interesting'.
+The artist Tracey Emin did something not so different with a work called My Bed, which was exhibited at the Turner Prize exhibition in London in 1999, and which consists of an unmade bed with packets of condoms and a bottle of vodka next to it.
+(When Emin's work was first exhibited, two art students caused a stir by staging a semi-naked pillow fight on it with the intention, they said, of making it 'more interesting'.
 They claimed that what they did was itself a work of art, which they called Two Naked Men Jump Into Tracey's Bed.
 Some years ago, a canny Scotsman called Fife Robertson came up with a name for this kind of thing: he called it PHony ART, or 'phart' for short.
 Emin's work was eventually bought by the collector Charles Saatchi for 150,000 pounds.)